sustrik/libdill/man/tcp_close.md

 done it returns error.
 The socket is closed even in the case of error.

+It can also be used to close TCP listener socket in which case it's equivalent to calling **hclose**.

 **s**: The TCP socket.

 **deadline**: A point in time when the operation should time out, in milliseconds.
 Use the **now** function to get your current point in time.
 0 means immediate timeout, i.e., perform the operation if possible or return without blocking if not. -1 means no deadline, i.e., the call will block forever if the operation cannot be performed.